domo2192/rails-engine/README.md

 ### Get merchants who sold the most items

 *This endpoint will return the merchants based on items sold.
-This endpoint has an optional parameter determining merchants returned*
+This endpoint has an optional parameter determining merchants returned.*

 Example JSON response of `http://localhost:3000/api/v1/merchants/most_items?quantity=1`